mlflow/mlflow/docs/source/projects.rst

 Run a project on Databricks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Support for running projects remotely on Databricks is in public preview.
+You can run a project remotely on Databricks.
 To use this feature, you must have an enterprise Databricks account (Community Edition is not supported) and you must have set up the `Databricks CLI <https://github.com/databricks/databricks-cli>`_.
 Find more detailed instructions in the Databricks docs (`Azure Databricks <https://docs.databricks.com/applications/mlflow/index.html>`_, `Databricks on AWS <https://docs.databricks.com/applications/mlflow/index.html>`_).
 A brief overview of how to use the feature is as follows:

 .. important::

-  Remote execution for MLflow projects with Docker environments is *not* currently supported.
+  Remote execution for MLflow projects with Docker environments is *not* supported.

 Create a JSON file containing the
 `cluster specification <https://docs.databricks.com/api/latest/jobs.html#jobsclusterspecnewcluster>`_